Trey Mancini Player Props: Cubs vs. Dodgers

 Trey Mancini At The Plate

-- Mancini has a double, a home run and a walk while hitting .217.
+- Mancini has a double, two home runs and a walk while batting .232.

-- Mancini has picked up a hit in nine of 15 games this year, with multiple hits three times.

-- He has gone deep in one of 15 games, and in 1.6% of his plate appearances.

-- Mancini has driven in a run in five games this year (33.3%), including two games with multiple runs batted in.
+- Mancini has driven home a run in six games this year (35.3%), including more than one RBI in 17.6% of his games and producing three or more of his team's runs on three occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.